evkx/evkx.github.io/content/models/rivian/r1/R1S_Quad-Motor_AWD/_index.md

 You can choose between 9 different paint colors when ordering this model.

-The car has four [regular doors](../../../../technology/doors/) and a [split tailgate](../../../../technology/doors/#split-tailgate) where the bottom part falls down and the top part lifts up.
+The car has four [regular doors](../../../../technology/doors/) and a [split tailgate](../../../../technology/doors/#split-tailgate) where the bottom part falls and the top part lifts.

 There is only one roof for this model.
 The optional has a panoramic roof.